 Ratnieks' colleague Professor Dave Goulson is surveying neonicotinoid presence on garden centre plants.
 Ratnieks says: "If someone buys one or two plants that have been treated with an insecticide and brings them to their garden, it is hard to see how this will be harmful.
 First, the insecticide will soon dissipate.
 Second, the plant brought to the garden will only supply a small amount of the nectar and pollen being collected by a bee or a colony.
 I think it is a very different topic and that the two would not work together."

-Meanwhile, a National Botanic Garden of Wales DNA study of the pollen collected by its honeybees has revealed that although 437 genera of plants were in flower in the garden during April and May, only 11 per cent of these were used.
+Meanwhile, a National Botanic Garden of Wales DNA study of the pollen collected by its honeybees has revealed that although 437 genera of plants were in flower in the garden during April and May, only 11% of these were used.
 All three hives used the same core set of native or near-native plants that are typically found in hedgerows and woodlands.

 Commenting on the University of Sussex research, Notcutts chief executive Nick Burrows says: "Notcutts are passionate about biodiversity and helping our customers to understand and choose plants which are insect-friendly.
 We are always interested in any new research which might help us in developing and extending our ranges and we will be looking at the findings closely from the University of Sussex.
 Since July 2015 we have introduced additional insect-friendly varieties and have created specific wildlife and pollinator-friendly areas in our centres."